 INTERNATIONAL STUDENTS

-Citizens of Canada and Bermuda do not need a visa but require an I-20 form to enter the U.S. Other visas such as the B-1 “tourist” or B-2 “business” visa, and the visa waiver program associated with B-1 and B-2 visas, do not allow for academic study that earns credit or courses that involve more than 18 hours per week of in-class time.
+• Other visas, such as the B-1 “tourist” or B-2 “business” visa, and the visa waiver program associated with B-1 and B-2 visas, do not allow for academic study that earns credit or has courses that involve more than 18 hours per week of in-class time.
+The university will not refund tuition or fees for USC Summer Programs students who are unable to enter the country due to an improper visa.

 RESIDENTIAL EXPERIENCE & TRAVEL ARRANGEMENTS